lyb-tjnu/tjnu_tls/README.md

 <h1 align="center"> <p>TJNU-TLS Datasets</p></h1>

-The TJNU-TLS Datasets consist of three large-scale TLS point cloud datasets.
-The datasets were acquired in the campus of the Tianjin Normal University (TJNU), China.
-The datasets are used for benchmarking automatic point cloud registration methods.
+The TJNU-TLS Datasets consist of three large-scale TLS point cloud datasets (Library, Boli, and FoE).
+These datasets were acquired on the campus of Tianjin Normal University (TJNU), China.
+They are used to benchmark automatic point cloud registration methods.
 The scan stations are shown below.

 <img src="Scan Stations.png" alt="Network" style="zoom:50%;" />